jgmuchiri/youtube-mp3-converter/README.md

 # yt-mp3-download
-Download and convert YouTube videos to MP3
+Convert YouTube videos to MP3

 # Requirements
 1. Download `ytube` file to your preferred location where you want MP3s downloaded